octopress/multilingual/README.md

 When adding this plugin to your site, you will need to:

-1. Configure your site's main language, e.g. `main_language: en`.
+1. Configure your site's main language, e.g. `lang: en`.
 2. Add a language to the YAML front-matter of your posts, e.g. `lang: de`.
 3. Add new RSS feeds and post indexes for secondary languages.